AbesM/SMC/content/posts/Definite 4m with exotic smooth structure.md

 - (Torus surgery) We briefly recall surgery along a torus as in FPS.
 Suppose we got a torus with 0 self-intersection number.
 We can consider a framing of its normal bundle.
 Chosen a closed curve c we call $(p,q)$ surgery sending a meridian to p meridian+q c.
 - (Luttinger surgery) If the torus was Lagrangian and we do $(1,k)$ surgery for $k\in\mathbb{Z}$ we keep a symplectic manifold.

+## SW Invariants.
+- For us SW will be a map from Spin-c to the integers.
+We should be more precise on this and on its vanishing.
+Here the key idea is to use SW of the covering space to discuss exotica of the base manifold.
+-SW invariants and torus surgery are quite well understood after (Morgan, Mrowka, Szabo)

+# 3. Exotic structure on definite manifolds with $b_2=2$

+ The goal for this section is the following.
+We start with a genus 2 surface with self-intersection 0 in $T^4\#2\overline{CP}^2$